 Next go to the Service Accounts section in the Google Developers console under IAM & admin.
 Click Create Service Account then set the Service account name to

 pritunl.
-Set the Role to Service Account Actor in the Service Accounts category.
+Set the Role to Service Account User in the Service Accounts category.
 Then select Furnish a new private key, JSON and Enable G Suite Domain-wide Delegation.
 Once done click Create and save the downloaded JSON key.

 After the service account has been created click View Client ID on the right side of the new service account.
 Copy the Client ID which will be used next.